gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 - be open during the job search.
 Your skills do not need to match 100% to the advertised position
 - write concise CV and cover letter with ample margins and without typos
-- along with every technical skill try to convey a transferrable skill and a quantifiable result.
+- along with every technical skill, convey a transferrable skill and a quantifiable result.
 Transferrable skills show what you bring from your past experience into your new job and quantifiable results show the impact of your past work
 - know your values and interests so that they can guide you all along the process from the job search to the interview
 - professional recruiters are helpful.
 Knowing somebody at the company is also helpful
 - be honest about your motivations and put them always in a light that reflects the benefit for the company